About

 What is Ridgeline Images?

-The website where I post my hiking chronicles is of course here RIDGELINEIMAGES.com.
+The website where I post my hiking chronicles is, of course, here: RIDGELINEIMAGES.com.
 The reason for getting Ridgeline Images started (and continuing it to this day) was the lack of information in English on hiking trails around Tokyo and to inspire more people to engage with the outdoors.
 I know from personal experience, that when people don’t have much information about the trail, they are less likely to go because of the unknown.
-Since writing my first blog post in January 2013 I have published over 130 hike reports from my ramblings around the Greater Tokyo Area including more than 2,000 km of detailed trail notes – spanning twelve prefectures.
+Since writing my first blog post in January 2013, I have published over 140 hike reports from my ramblings around the Greater Tokyo Area, including more than 2,000 km of detailed trail notes spanning twelve prefectures.

 My main goal when writing these hike reports is to help my readers answer two questions.
 Do I want to do this hike?
 And do I have all the reliable information I need to do this hike safely?
 The routes range from easy half day walks that are well-marked and travelled to long and strenuous multi-day treks.
 Making the Japanese outdoors accessible to people of all hiking abilities has and will remain a priority of the site.

-I have also written numerous posts about exploration of outdoor ruins, sightseeing spots, how-tos, along with some gear reviews.
-Each month without fail I have written a blog post ALL completely free of maddening display ads.
+I have also written numerous posts about exploration of outdoor ruins, sightseeing spots, how-tos, and gear reviews.
+Each month, without fail, I have written a blog post ALL completely free of maddening display ads.
 More than 1.5 million people have visited the site, and I know from your feedback and comments many of you have gotten some inspiration and revelled in some memorable adventures of your own.

 What is my Goal?

-Putting all of this information together and onto the website takes many hours of hard work and maintaining the running costs add up such as website hosting, premium WordPress plugins, and behind-the-scenes services to keep the site fast and secure.
-I want the blog to be one of the best resources for hiking in Japan and a place where people come to in order to get the answer to common questions.
+Putting all of this information together and onto the website takes many hours of hard work and maintaining the running costs adds up, such as website hosting, premium WordPress plugins, and behind-the-scenes services to keep the site fast and secure.
+I want the blog to be one of the best resources for hiking in Japan and a place where people come to get answers to common questions.
 If you would like to help me create new hiking guides and resources, please consider supporting me on Patreon.
 I appreciate it, and every new supporter that jumps on board energises me to keep the blog going.

 Thank you.